Picking up from the previous episode...

 - Powerful and Helpless: Lapis can literally move an ocean, but with her gem cracked, she still can't leave Earth, much less reach Homeworld.

-- The Reveal: All the monsters the Gems fight are really corrupted Gems.
-The Gems are also revealed to actually alien in origin.
+- All the monsters the Gems fight are really corrupted Gems.

 - Season Finale: This episode ends the first half of Season 1, referred to as Season 1A by both fans and crew.